feiyue33/course-2019-spr-proj/emmaliu_gaotian_xli33_yuyangl/README.md

 <div align=center><img src="https://github.com/feiyue33/course-2019-spr-proj/blob/master/emmaliu_gaotian_xli33_yuyangl/image/sentiment_result.jpeg" width="480" height="360"/></div>

-### 5. Compute Correlation Coefficient
+### 5. Computation of Correlation Coefficient
-In this part, we use two field of user of tweet - the number of followers this user has (followers_count) and the number of public lists that this user is a member of (listed_count).
-During the observation and we compute the correlation coefficient and the p-value of the two field.
-The correlation coefficient is 0.86 and the p-value is close to 0.
-Therefore we can conclude that the correlation between followers_count and listed_count is very strong.
+In this part, we use two attributes of Twitter user - the number of followers this user has (followers_count) and the number of public lists this user is a member of (listed_count).
+We compute the correlation coefficient and the p-value of these two attributes.
+According to our computation results, the correlation coefficient equals to 0.86 and the p-value is close to 0.
+Therefore, we can conclude that the correlation between followers_count and listed_count is very strong.

 ## Reference
  - https://developer.twitter.com/en/docs.html